 \subsubsection{Decoder-based approach}

-Finally, we explored decoder-based approaches as an alternative strategy for EL.
-Two configurations were evaluated.
-In the first configuration, the model was provided with all Bioinformatics tool mentions extracted from both sources and was asked to predict the corresponding entity links, without any additional contextual information.
+Finally, we explored decoder-based approaches as an alternative strategy for ER under two configurations.
+In the first, the model was provided with all bioinformatics tool mentions extracted from both sources and was asked to predict the corresponding entity links, without any additional contextual information.
 In the second configuration, contextual information was explicitly included in the prompt.
 For each tool extracted from articles, a single prompt was constructed by aggregating all sentences in which the tool appears, followed by the list of all processes identified in the executable code.
 The model was then instructed to identify the correct matching entity.